|Perpetration-Induced Traumatic Stress

 war.
 Do you suppose it was true always, or is it only true in this generation?"

-primitive warfare was especially abhorrent, although he was a brave soldier and serving his country with all his heart.
+warfare was especially abhorrent, although he was a brave soldier and serving his country with all his heart.
+We heard

-We heard from interned soldiers in Holland that they had escaped across the border dazed and crazed after a bayonet
+from interned soldiers in Holland that they had escaped across the border dazed and crazed after a bayonet charge;

-charge; from hospital nurses who said that delirious soldiers are again and again possessed by the same hallucination
+from hospital nurses who said that delirious soldiers are again and again possessed by the same hallucination -- that

--- that they are in the act of pulling their bayonets out of the bodies of men they have killed; from the returned soldiers
+they are in the act of pulling their bayonets out of the bodies of men they have killed; from the returned soldiers one of

-one of whom said to use: "A bayonet charge does not show courage, but madness.
-Men must be brought to the point
+whom said to use: "A bayonet charge does not show courage, but madness.
+Men must be brought to the point by

-by stimulants and once the charge is begun they are like insane men.
-I have been in it and after it was over I was
+stimulants and once the charge is begun they are like insane men.
+I have been in it and after it was over I was utterly

-utterly dazed.
-I did not know what had happened to me any more than if I had been picked up from the water after an
+dazed.
+I did not know what had happened to me any more than if I had been picked up from the water after an explosion

 The Reluctant Hangman: James Berry, by Justin Atholl

-and since this comes from actions done by Berry rather than done to him, it qualifies as Perpetration-Induced
+since this comes from actions done by Berry rather than done to him, it qualifies as Perpetration-Induced Traumatic

-and the only one to give some insight into the feelings and difficulties of an executioner.
-The numerous predecessors
+the only one to give some insight into the feelings and difficulties of an executioner.
+The numerous predecessors of

-of James Berry, going back to the sixteenth century-hangman Bull, the first public hangman whose name is recorded,
+James Berry, going back to the sixteenth century-hangman Bull, the first public hangman whose name is recorded, were

-were for the most part illiterate and incapable of recording their thoughts and activities, even if they had been inclined
+for the most part illiterate and incapable of recording their thoughts and activities, even if they had been inclined to do

 With the end of public executions in 1868 and even more with the later exclusion of the Press from the scaffold, a